multimeric/botany/readme.md

 ## Introduction

 Botany is a JavaScript/CSS library for creating tree view components using *declarative techniques*.
-This means that, unlike imperative (but still very powerful) libraries like [jsTree](http://www.jstree.com/), Botany trees can be built using the DOM templating of JavaScript frameworks like Angular, React etc., and adding or removing elements from the tree can be done without needing to tell the tree to update or redraw anything.
+This means that, unlike imperative (but still very powerful) libraries like [jsTree](http://www.jstree.com/), botany trees can be built using the DOM templating of JavaScript frameworks like Angular, React etc., and adding or removing elements from the tree can be done without needing to tell the tree to update or redraw anything.